-1. Cost Effectiveness and Budget Adequacy (25 points)

-- Budget complies with the Application Instructions found here document (Cost Reimbursement Applicants: See Appendix B and C; Fixed Amount Applicants: See Appendix D and E) - Cost Reimbursement applicant meets match requirements or Fixed Amount applicant proposes sufficient additional revenue to adequately support the program.
-Applicant identifies sources in the Source of Funds section of the budget - The cost per MSY is equal to or less than the maximum cost per MSY (See Section D.6.a.2).

-Proposed budgets that contain MSY costs that exceed the maximum cost per MSY and/or less than required match will be considered unresponsive to the application criteria.
+- 1. Cost Effectiveness and Budget Adequacy (25 points) - Budget complies with the Application Instructions found here (See Appendix B and C) - Applicant identifies sources of any additional revenue to support the program in the Source of Funds section of the budget (if applicable) - The cost per MSY is equal to or less than the maximum cost per MSY (See Section D.6.a.2).
+Proposed budgets that exceed the maximum cost per MSY will be considered unresponsive to the application criteria.